 b.
 Second, enter the operation participated in (e.g., Operation IRAQI FREEDOM, Operation INHERENT RESOLVE, or combination thereof.) c.
 Third, enter "GROUP SUBMISSION" or "FOREIGN MILITARY", if applicable.
 Also enter any additional information that you deem necessary in this section. d.
 Fourth, use this space to further justify the award (and continue on bond paper, as appropriate).
 For MOH and AFC nominations, and nominations for foreign military, enter "NARRATIVE JUSTIFICATION ATTACHED".
 16 NAME, GRADE, TITLE OF ORIGINATOR Type or print the information legibly.
 The person who writes the nomination (usually the member's immediate supervisor) types his/her signature block and signs and dates the form.
-Include the originator's contact information (DSN number and e-mail address; including home station information) on the AF Form 3994.
+Include the originator's contact information (DSN number and e-mail address; including home station information) on the DAF Form 3994.
 Members cannot, under any circumstances, initiate an award on themselves (i.e., sign as the originator).
 17 SIGNATURE Originator's signature.
 This can be wet-signed or digitally signed with the common access card.
 18 DATE (DD Mmm YYYY format) Enter the date signed.
-(This is the date the recommendation began processing (in lieu of the RDP date on a DÉCOR 6)).
+(This is the date the recommendation began processing).
 19 ENDORSEMENTS: (signature block required, to include organizational information) Type/stamp signature block.
-This can be wet-signed or digitally signed with the common access card.
-Endorsing officials annotate their recommendation approve, downgrade (indicate what award is recommended), or disapprove, in the "ACTION" block.
-This may not be delegated lower than group level. ( T-1 ).
-20 MILITARY PERSONNEL FLIGHT ACTION Leave blank APPROVAL AUTHORITY Leave blank
+This can be wet-signed or digitally signed with the common access card.Endorsing officials annotate their recommendation approve, downgrade (indicate what award is recommended), or disapprove, in the "ACTION" block.
+This may not be delegated lower than group level.
+(T-1) 20 MILITARY PERSONNEL FLIGHT ACTION Leave blank